bonny/WordPress-Simple-History/readme.txt

 = Unreleased =

-- Added: enabling or disabling plugin auto-updates is now logged.
+- Added: Enabling or disabling plugin auto-updates is now logged.
-- Added: function `sh_d()` that echoes any number of variables to the screen.
+- Added: Function `sh_d()` that echoes any number of variables to the screen.
+- Fixed: User logouts did show "other" instead of username of user logging out.
+Fixes #206, https://wordpress.org/support/topic/suspicious-logged-out-events/, https://wordpress.org/support/topic/login-logout-tracking/.
 - Updated: lots of code to be formatted more according to PSR12.

 = 2.36 (August 2020) =